 The RateLinx Enterprise Solution has the unique ability to capture supply-chain big data and make rate management easy for shippers and carriers.
 The ShipLinx Transportation Management System (TMS) uses an effective date for all carrier rates.
 Shippers have instant and easy access to historical rates to do analysis and view trends.
 The RateLinx Enterprise Solution integrates the ShipLinx TMS data with Freight Audit data and cleanses and standardizes it in real-time to provide the most accurate and relevant view of your supply chain.

 By having the ShipLinx TMS re-analyze standardized datasets, it is able to convert the big data into easy-to-understand small data to show potential savings, as well as displaying the savings that have been achieved through the strategic use of the tools.
 All of this is available through the use of the RateLinx Dashboard and the potential savings KPI’s:

 - Rate Shopping shows the savings potential that exists by simply rate-shopping your current carrier mix.

 - Mode Optimization shows the savings potential that exists by comparing LTL versus small parcel’s hundredweight rates.

 - Multi-Stop shows the savings potential that exists by converting LTL shipments to multi-stop truckload shipments.

 - Inbound Portal shows the savings potential that exists by leveraging the RateLinx Inbound Portal to optimize your inbound freight.

 Leveraging big data for rate management and strategic sourcing poses many technical challenges, but our software tools make it easier to do so for you.
-If you would like to learn more about how we can help, feel free to send me and email with your questions.
+If you would like to learn more about how we can help, feel free to contact us.